PHI-Toolkit/vagrant-centos7-jupyterhub/README.md

 > config.vm.provision "shell", path: "./jupyterhub.sh"

 ## Running the Vagrantfile
-This is not intended to be a tutorial on Vagrant.
-You can use four commands to manage the Vagrant VM:
+This is not intended to be a tutorial on Vagrant but you can get by with four Vagrant commands to manage the Vagrant VM:

 1. "vagrant up --provision": This sets up the VM using the specifications in the Vagrantfile and runs the shell provisioners (see above).
 This takes a while to implement, and include building the two Docker images mentioned above.
 Once completed (back to shell prompt), you can go to your browser and type this URL: http://(IP-Address-in-Vagrantfile):8000.
 Make sure you use the same IP address you used in the Vagrantfile.
 2. "vagrant halt": This stops the VM.